The Angel and the Gambler: Synopsis

 It is the first Iron Maiden single to feature a video as a B-side.
 It is also the first Iron Maiden single to use the band's alternate logo with the extended ends of the "R", "M", and both "N's" removed.
 This variant would be used on all future singles until 2010's "El Dorado".
 The singles includes two audio tracks recorded live at Kåren, Gothenburg, Sweden in 1995 on The X Factour, their tour in support of The X Factor.

 At 9 minutes and 56 seconds in length, it was the band's longest single at the time and the only one to exceed the 8-minute mark, until it was surpassed by the 18-minute "Empire of the Clouds", released 18 years later as the second single from their 2015 album The Book of Souls.

 To support the single with more airplay, the band also released a music video, which featured the shortened version of the song.
-In an almost Star Wars fashion, the video features an entirely computer-generated world filled with aliens of varying quality.
+In an almost Star Wars fashion, the video features an entirely computer-generated world filled with aliens of varying appearance.
 The concept for the video, particularly Blaze walking into the bar with a brown hat and a long jacket were taken from concept art designed for the Somewhere in Time album, specifically the single "Stranger in a Strange Land".

 The single was released in four parts: CD part 1 contains a poster, with the "Virtual XI Fixture List 1998" on one side and the band posing in Maiden football gear with some of their favourite players on the other side.
 CD part 2 contains three double-sided cards with the musicians posing in Maiden football gear and also has a shortened version of "The Angel and the Gambler".
 The third was a 7" picture disc and the fourth was a CD maxi-single with both b-side live tracks on it.
 The picture disc and maxi-single both had the edited version of the title track.